 Popup messages also appear when you are required to confirm their action before you proceed.
-For example, setting the low breath rate alarm below 4 would allow for 15 second apnea periods and would, in essence, disable the alarm for some patients.
+For example, setting the BPM Low Limit setting below 4 would allow for 15 second apnea periods and would, in essence, disable the alarm for some patients.
 If the desired value is outside the performance range, the popup message alerts you to why you cannot make the change.
 (Example: trying to set the PEEP level greater than the PIP setting).